tipping etiquette for hotels in Germany

 In Germany tip Good Service at hotels

 In Germany tipping is expected in hotels.
-If you receive good service you should tip your porter 1-3 Euros per bag and your housekeeper 3-5 Euros per night (you can leave the tip on the bed or nightstand).
+If you receive good service you should give your porter between 1 and 3 Euros per bag.
+Your housekeeper should receive between 3 and 5 Euros per night (you can leave the tip on the bed or nightstand).
 If your concierge provides good service, you can tip up to 10-20 Euros.

 In Germany tip 10% or round up for good service